Britanskii/todoenot/README.md

 If you want to contribute to Todo Enote, feel free to open a pull request with your changes.
 We appreciate any help in making Todo Enote better.

 ## License
-Todo Enote is licensed under the MIT License.
+Todo Enot is licensed under the MIT License.